konsta21ntinos/konsta21ntinos/README.md

 I’m @konsta21ntinos
 i'm an Electrical Engineering student @NTUA.
-Interested in C++, Python and Matlab for my syllabus.
+Interested in Matlab for my thesis.